-USA Powerlifting, through its affiliation with the IPF, also sends a national team to participate in the World Games.
+USA Powerlifting also sends a national team to participate in the World Games.
 The World Games is an international multi-sports event hosted by the International World Games Association (IGWA), under the patronage of the International Olympic Committee (IOC).
 The event consists of official sports and demonstration sports selected from those not included in the Olympic Games.
 The Games are held every fourth year, following the year of the Summer Olympics.

 In the United States, USA Powerlifting has representative chairs in 46 states.
 Each state chair is responsible for overseeing the development and implementation of local competitions, state championships and state records.
 USA Powerlifting operates as a 501(c)(3) non-profit organization.
 An Executive Committee, headed by the President, is responsible for the operations of the organization.
 The Executive Committee acts as the official liaison and oversees national competitions and national team selections.
 Additional responsibilities include directing the national office and supervising sponsorship and membership activities.